How to Teach a Goldendoodle Tricks

 Teaching Your Goldendoodle Puppy Basic Commands

 One of the best parts about raising a puppy is discovering their ability to understand and respond to verbal commands.
 From showing off to just having fun, teaching your puppy commands is an experience that pays off forever.
 Dogs have been known to learn some pretty neat tricks and can even be helpful around the house when they grow up and find themselves in a bigger family role.
-By the time you pick up your Goldendoodle puppy from ABCs Puppy Z's, they'll be 9 weeks old and more than ready to start learning some basic commands.
+By the time you pick up your Goldendoodle puppy from ABCs Puppy Z's, they'll be at least 10 weeks old — and more than ready to start learning some basic commands!

 Even though your puppy's attention span is limited during this stage of their life, it's never a better time to imprint some basic commands on their permanent memory.
 Command training early on also serves to develop healthy habits such as obedience and communication, which leads to good behavior.
 When training your puppy, you will be teaching it how to respond to your verbal commands through positive reinforcement and a method called food-lure training.